Talk about for better or for worse.

 After her powerful state politician husband, Peter, is thrown in jail on corruption charges and caught in a tawdry sex scandal, Alicia Florrick reboots her life as a defense lawyer and single mom.
 It's easier said than done.
 Alicia must battle the shame that came with her husband's personal failings and political missteps, the pain of losing friends, the heartache that comes from watching her children undergo a humiliation they never asked for and don't deserve—all while re-learning a career she left behind oh-so-many years ago.

 She proves to still be pretty good at it.
 The Good Wife showcases a confident and talented Alicia, winning cases for her clients even as she navigates the often murky ethics of this made-for-television justice system.
-She's well respected by the firm's take-no-prisoners leaders, Will Gardner and Diane Lockhart, and even her adversaries.
+As the seasons tick by, her husband gets out of prison and becomes Illinois' governor, and Alicia begins working for a new law firm that tangles with her old bosses.
+Through everything, somehow, she's respected by one and all—if not always loved.

-By CBS' standards, The Good Wife is top of the line, roping in solid ratings and getting itself nominated for a bevy of Emmys year after year.
-But from an ethical standpoint, like many of the clients Alicia defends, it's down a few rungs from that.
+The same could be said of the show.
+By CBS' standards, The Good Wife is top of the line, roping in solid ratings and getting nominated for a bevy of Emmys.
+But from a Plugged In's perspective, it's down a few rungs from that.

 Content concerns vary wildly.
 Some episodes are fairly staid.
 Others revolve around ticklish moral issues, gory crime scenes and/or burgeoning, outside-the-office sexual relationships.
 Kalinda Sharma, the firm's investigator, is bisexual, and her dalliances with lovers—including Peter—often make their way into plotlines.
 Characters utter mild profanities and make sexual references.

-"I can't tell what's a mistake anymore," Alicia responds.
-And therein lies the danger of The Good Wife.
+And therein lies the danger of The Good Wife, a show that muddies both bad and good and asks its viewers to wrestle mightily with shades of gray, not knowing which way lies ethical salvation, and not necessarily believing in such a thing at all.
 With so much legal wrangling, subterfuge and shady dealing, it's easy to lose sight of what's up and what's down.
 It's easy to forget what's right and applaud instead what's clever.

 "Battle of the Proxies"